ArchivedProjects/PR-Managment-Client-For-Dolthub/README.md

     * Add in ability to lookup tables in a PR.
     * Figure out what to do with diff selector.
     * Setup repo so people can install with Pip.
-    * Also make sure Pip knows to install requests.
 -->

 [doltpy]: https://pypi.org/project/doltpy